My Block

 Rand McNally Map 1916

-*the harbor opened in 1916*
+*the harbor opened in 1913*

-I begin my Discovery Story
+I begin with my Story with

-with a Parking Lot
+a Parking Lot

 corner of inner Lake Shore Drive/Stratford Place